ColemanAlexander/ARHideNSeeker/README.md

 - Vuforia Engine

 ## Description of application
-This is a hidden object game where a list of objects is presented on the screen, and your task is to locate the matching image within the environment.
-To confirm its correctness, simply aim your camera at the image.
-Discovering all the images unlocks a rewarding prize! link to apk in drive: https://drive.google.com/file/d/1QstlbPMaCMzK6vKXXzo82rPepMMbly6O/view?usp=drive_link
+This engaging application offers an immersive gaming experience in the form of a hidden object game.
+Your objective is to locate a specific image from a given list of objects.
+To confirm your discovery, simply aim your camera at the sought-after image.
+And here's the exciting part – successfully uncovering all the hidden images unlocks a well-deserved and rewarding prize!

+To bring this delightful concept to life, we harnessed the power of Unity, a versatile and robust platform for creating interactive and visually stunning experiences.
+Let's delve into the intricacies of how this intriguing application was meticulously crafted.

+**User Interface and Transition**:
-We utilized Unity to develop an AR application that accomplishes the aforementioned tasks.
-The initial screen features a simple UI design created using Unity's basic assets.
-Upon clicking the "Start Game" button, the user is seamlessly transitioned to the AR experience within the application.
+The journey begins on a user-friendly interface, thoughtfully designed using Unity's fundamental assets.
+Upon initiating the game by clicking the "Start Game" button, users are seamlessly transported into the world of augmented reality (AR) within the application.

+**Visual Clues**:
-At the bottom of the screen, six transparent boxes serve as visual cues for the user, indicating the items they need to locate.
-These item images were first uploaded to the Vuforia portal and subsequently imported into Unity as a custom package.
-Notably, certain images are designated as incorrect, and this is communicated through a distinctive sound cue reminiscent of a game show sound effect.
-Similarly, when an image is identified as correct, activating the audio cue results in the corresponding box being removed.
+At the bottom of the screen, six transparent boxes play a pivotal role in guiding the user.
+These boxes serve as visual cues, hinting at the items that must be located within the area.
+These item images were meticulously curated and uploaded to the Vuforia portal, subsequently imported into Unity as a custom package.
+It's worth noting that certain images are intentionally marked as incorrect, and this is cleverly conveyed through a distinctive sound cue reminiscent of the suspenseful sound effects found in popular game shows.
+In a similar vein, when an image is correctly identified, triggering the corresponding audio cue leads to the satisfying removal of the corresponding box.

+**The Rewarding Climax**:
-Once all boxes have been successfully removed, the application notifies the user of their eligibility to claim a "prize" by scanning the image displayed on the screen.
-Upon scanning this image, the user is rewarded with a celebratory video as their "prize."
+Once all the boxes have been triumphantly removed from the AR landscape, the application notifies the user of their eligibility to claim a delightful "prize."
+The process involves scanning a designated image displayed on the screen, and upon scanning this image, users are treated to a celebratory video as their well-deserved "prize."

+**Image Attribution**:
-All images were obtained from https://pixabay.com and can be viewed in the images folder included in this repository.
-Invalid refers to images marked as incorrect within the context of the game.
-Valid refer to the images marked as correct.
-Prize.jpeg is the image that leads to the celebratory video.
+All the captivating images used in this application have been sourced from the treasure trove of creativity at https://pixabay.com and can be conveniently perused in the images folder thoughtfully included in this repository.
+For clarity, "Invalid" pertains to images earmarked as incorrect within the context of the game, while "Valid" denotes images confirmed as correct.
+As for "Prize.jpeg," this intriguing image serves as the gateway to the enchanting celebratory video, marking the culmination of your gaming adventure.

+For those eager to embark on this captivating journey, you can access the application by following this link to the APK hosted on Google Drive: [Application APK](https://drive.google.com/file/d/1QstlbPMaCMzK6vKXXzo82rPepMMbly6O/view?usp=drive_link).

+Get ready to embrace the challenge, explore the virtual realm, and uncover hidden treasures in this thrilling Unity-based AR adventure!

 ## Documented code